-The total extent of land and sea protected in England through national and international protected areas, and through wider landscape designations, both increased slightly from 2021 to 2022.
-The total extent of England's land protected by 2022 was at 3.22%, an increase of 0.22% from 2021, whilst the total extent of England's sea protected by 2022 was at 8%, an increase of 4% compared to 2021 (Wildlife and Countryside Link).
+The total extent of land protected in England through national and international protected areas, and through wider landscape designations, decreased slightly from 2022 to 2023, whilst for English seas to be protected in England, it has stayed the same.
+The total extent of England's land protected by 2023 was at 3.11%, a decrease of 0.11% from 2022, whilst the total extent of England's seas protected by 2023 stayed the same as in 2022, at 8%.
+(Wildlife and Countryside Link).
 These sites have been designated as protected areas due to their natural and cultural importance.
 They include areas such as Areas of Outstanding Natural Beauty, Marine Conservation Zones and Sites of Special Scientific Interest and are important as they allow the conservation and protection of landscapes and wildlife, provide opportunities for people to access green spaces and provide an environment to support people's livelihoods.